-You will then be passed on to one of our two full-time optometrists – we do not use locum staff, so you can be sure to always get the same high standard of care.
+You will then be passed on to one of our in-house optometrists – we do not use locum staff and our optometrists work exclusively for Airedale Opticians, so you can be sure to always get the same high standard of care that you won’t find anywhere else.
 When booking your appointment, you can request who you would like to see for your Eye Examination – meet the team here.

 The following tests are all included our Advanced Private Eye Examination: